 Remember years ago when Oprah gushed over Chicken Marbella?!
 I have been making it ever since.
 I love the sweet and tangy flavor of this dish and Mediterranean flavors really “float my boat”.

 This recipe is easy, looks great and can easily be doubled, to feed a crowd.
 Many items can be found in your pantry, making it economical to make.
 With this specific recipe, I appreciated the addition of sherry, which I love to cook with.
 Overall, this recipe nails it, especially if you have a pallet similar to mine!

-I served the chicken over brown rice and served sautéed broccolini alongside it.
+I served the chicken over brown rice and served skillet-charred broccolini alongside it.

 While not markedly different from the original, this modern version of chicken Marbella remains a great hands-off dinner.
 The walnut oil didn’t change the flavor much, but the fresh oregano at start and finish, lower amount of sugar and extra salty ingredients were welcome.

-We served this with baked lemon and garlic quinoa, which was perfect for soaking up the briny sweet sauce, and steamed broccoli.
+We served this with baked quinoa with lemon and parsley, which was perfect for soaking up the briny sweet sauce, and steamed broccoli.

 Originally published July 18, 2022